rishid23/dual-cone-gradient-descent/README.md

 ### What I Learned

-When I first started this project, I mainly focused on getting the optimizer to run on some simple fake data.
-I wasn’t super confident with all the math behind it, but working through the implementation pushed me to understand how PyTorch handles gradients — especially when you’re dealing with multiple losses at once.
-Flattening gradients, reassigning them, and handling cases like missing or conflicting gradients was tricky but really eye-opening.
+When I first started this project, I mainly focused on getting the optimizer to run on some fake data.
+I wouldn’t say I was super confident with all the math behind it, but working through the implementation pushed me to understand how PyTorch handles gradients — especially when you’re dealing with multiple losses at once.
+Flattening gradients, reassigning them, and handling cases similar to missing or conflicting gradients was tricky but truly eye-opening.

-Because I’m interested in physics, building this project gave me a chance to connect what I’ve learned in class to real-world problems where physics and machine learning meet.
-Even if I didn’t fully grasp every equation, the hands-on coding helped me get the core ideas and what’s really going on behind the scenes.
+Since I’m interested in physics, building this project gave me a chance to connect what I’ve learned in class to real-world problems where physics & machine learning meet.
+Even if I didn’t fully grasp every single equation, the hands-on coding helped me get the core ideas and the significance of the algorithm in a greater setting.

 ---